irevenko/info-bot/README.md

 # What I Learned 🧠
 * How to work with API's (pyowm)
 * How to work with JSON's (parsed coinmarket)
-* How to parse a site (yahoo finance with Beatiful Soup)
+* How to parse a site (yahoo finance + google search for time  with Beatiful Soup)
 * How HTTP/HTTPS works
 * Function Decorators
 * Lambda Functions
-* Switcher, Try Except, Dictionaries
+* Try Except, Dictionaries

 # How To Install 🔨
 coming soon...